MARTIMM/HikingCompanion/README.md

   * [ ] Where to save data; on local or external memory.

 ## The About page
 This is an overview of people involved and their tasks.
 Also other info can be shown such as a version number.
+This should also come from the track app.

 <progress value="1" max="4" />